 G-11.
-REPORTING AND INVESTIGATION OF DEATHS AND CRITICAL INCIDENTS IN A CRISIS SUPPORT HOME Death and/or critical incidents of individuals in service must be reported to the Department of Behavioral Health and Developmental Disabilities according to the policy found in the Department of Behavioral Health and Developmental Disabilities current Provider Manual.
-This policy can be located at the website: http://dbhdd.georgia.gov/portal/site/DBHDD (click on Provider Information, and the Provider Tool Kit for the current Provider Manual, Policy: Reporting and Investigation of Individual Deaths and Critical Incidents for Community).
+REPORTING AND INVESTIGATION OF DEATHS AND CRITICAL INCIDENTS IN A CRISIS SUPPORT HOME http://dbhdd.georgia.gov/portal/site/DBHDD (click on Provider Information, and the Provider Tool Kit for the current Provider Manual, Policy: Reporting and Investigation of Individual Deaths and Critical Incidents for Community, 04-106).